-- An ability to relate theoretical approaches to the assigned topic based on either one or multiple disciplines or areas of knowledge. - > Knowledge of the history, developments and issues in the substantive aspect of the topic. - > An ability to apply an analytic approach to the assigned question. - An ability to argue points clearly and to write at a level suitable for publication in professional journals.
+- Knowledge of the history, developments and issues in the substantive aspect of the topic. - An ability to apply an analytic approach to the assigned question. - An ability to argue points clearly and to write at a level suitable for publication in professional journals.